-During fieldwork, each student designs and implements a project related to the agency's mission and current areas of focus.
-The two requirements of all fieldwork projects are that they potentially benefit the agency in a practical way and involve the student in primary data collection and analysis.
+During fieldwork, each student plans and implements a project related to the agency's mission and current areas of focus.
+The two requirements of fieldwork projects are that they potentially benefit the agency in a practical way and involve the student in primary data collection and analysis.
 Most projects consist of two parts, an intervention/program and data collection.
 Data collection typically helps the agency to 1) assess health-related needs of a target population, 2) design and plan an intervention, and/or 3) evaluate an intervention.
 The role of the student in the intervention depends on the nature and timing of the intervention as well as the purpose of data collection.
 When a student does a needs assessment, for example, there may not be enough time remaining during fieldwork to design and plan an appropriate intervention.
 Often, however, the student plays an important role in designing, planning, and/or implementing an intervention.
 Depending on the project and agency staffing, the student may do the project alone, work with a partner, or work as a member of a team.
-In the event that two fieldwork students are placed in the same agency during the same semester, they must do separate projects.
+When two students are placed in the same agency during the same semester, they must do separate projects.

-At least a week prior to the project proposal due date, agency supervisors should help students to brainstorm possible projects, assess the feasibility and significance of their ideas, and plan a timeline for the project.
-Students are encouraged to also email a brief description of the project idea to the college supervisor for general feedback.
+At least a week prior to the project proposal due date, agency supervisors should help students to brainstorm possible projects, assess the feasibility and significance of their ideas, and consider a timeline for the project.
+Students are encouraged to also email a brief description of the project idea to the college supervisor for general and immediate feedback before they write the proposal.
 Students then submit a detailed project proposal to the college supervisor for feedback and approval.
 Projects should not begin until approved by the college supervisor.
 Examples of final project reports are available on the Health Department's fieldwork website.
+The project proposal and report are academic assignments and should not replace fieldwork activities.